How To Get Your Share of Government Loans - Radio Ink

 There is government assistance available but you have to know how to get to it before you have to turn the lights out in the studio.

 Stephanie Few is a partner at the law firm of Womble Bond Dickinson.
-Stephanie is an expert on COVID-19 government loans.
+Stephanie has studied the CARES Act extensively.
 She’ll join Radio Ink Publisher Deborah Parenti and Radio Ink Editor Ed Ryan for a Facebook Live discussion Tuesday at 11:00AM.
 The event is free, you do not need to pre-register, and we’ll be taking your questions live on Facebook.

-Make sure you highlight Tuesday, April 7th at 11:00 a.m. on your calendar, like us on Facebook, and we’ll see you on Tuesday
+Make sure you highlight Tuesday, April 7th at 11:00 a.m.
+(Eastern) on your calendar, like us on Facebook, and we’ll see you on Tuesday.

 THIS IS A GREAT IDEA BUT YOU MAY BE A FEW DAYS LATE.
 TODAY IS THE FIRST DAY YOU CAN SUBMIT ON THE OPPORTUNITIES TO GET FEDERAL HELP AND IT IS BASED ON A FIRST COME FIRST SERVED BASIS.
 THIS HELP SHOULD OF HAPPENED LAST TUESDAY.
 GO TO SBA.COM WHERE THERE IS A LOT OF INFORMATION